cellml/libcellml/docs/tutorials/examples/snippets/snippet_annotator_find_item_known_type.rst

       my_model = annotator.model("myModelId")

       # Retrieve non-entity items of known type using their id attribute.
-      # NOTE that the type of object returned by retriving a non-entity item
+      # NOTE that the type of object returned by retrieving a non-entity item
       # is defined in the text above.

       # Connections are returned as a VariablePair type, where the first and second